Janesh7/CPP_DSA/13. Recursion/readme.md

 In recursion 3 things
 - base case (return is mandatory)
 - recursive function (smaller func and bigger func, refer factorial)
-- processing ( might process the data, or print it )
+- processing ( might process the data, or print it ) (optional)

 TYPES:
 - Tail Recursion: where recursive function comes at the end ( base case -> processing -> recursive function )
 - Head recursion : where recursive fucntion is above the processing ( base case -> recursive function -> processing )

+Diff: Like the conting.cpp , if we use tail recursion o/p: 5 4 3 2 1 , if we use head recursion o/p: 1 2 3 4 5, depends upon where we put the cout statement

 <br />